telosnetwork/native-to-evm-transaction/README.md

 This repository requires NodeJS 14+ as well as EOSIO's `cleos` & `keosk` and a running `nodeos` instance

-### Deploy an ERC20 Mintable token
+### An ERC20 Mintable token

-Deploy your mintable token in minutes using [our repository](https://github.com/telosnetwork/erc20-infinite-mint-example) and save the address
+Deploy your own mintable token in minutes using [our repository](https://github.com/telosnetwork/erc20-infinite-mint-example) and save the address

 **OR**